ksahlin/BESST/docs/MANUAL.md

 * -r < Mean read length for each of the libraries > (integer number)

-* -e < The least amount of witness links that is needed to create a link edge in graph (one for each library) > (integer number)

-* -k < Minimum contig size to include in the scaffolding in each scaffolding step >  (One number for each library (default 0) (integer numbers))

-* -z < Coverage cutoff for repeat classification > ( e.g. -z 100 says that contigs with coverages over 100 will be discarded from scaffolding. ) (integer numbers, one for each library)
+* -z <ints> Coverage cutoff for repeat classification ( e.g. -z 100 says that contigs with coverages over 100 will be discarded from scaffolding).
+Integer numbers, one for each library)

+* -d Check for sequencing duplicates and count only one of them (when computing nr of links) if they are occurring.

+#### Contig parameters: ####

+* -k <ints> Minimum contig size to be seen as a "large contigs" (for statistical scoring only).
+One number for each library.

+* --filter_contigs <int> Remove contigs smaller than this value from all scaffolding.
+These contigs are not even incuded in the outpus of BESST.

+#### Algorithm parameters: ####

+* --iter <int> Maximum number of iterations in BFS search for paths between scaffolds.

+* --max_extensions <int> Maximum number of extensions performed between contig/scaffold ends.

+* -e <int> The least amount of witness links that is needed to create a link edge in graph (one for each library)

+* -y Extend scaffolds with smaller contigs (default on).

+* --no_score Do not perform statistical scoring, only run path search between contigs.

+* --score_cutoff <float> Only consider paths with score > score_cutoff (default 1.5)

+#### Under construction / proven unstable ####

 * -g < Haplotype detection function on or off > ( default = 0 (off) <0 or 1> )

 * -a < Maximum length difference ratio for merging of haplotypic regions> (float nr)

 * -b < Nr of standard deviations over mean/2 of coverage to allow for clasification of haplotype> (integer value)

-* -d < check for sequencing duplicates and count only one of them (when computing nr of links) if they are occurring> (default on = 1). <0 or 1>

-* -y < 0 or 1 > Extend scaffolds with smaller contains (default on).

 * -q < optinal flag > Parallellize work load of path finder module in case of multiple processors available using multiprocessing library for pyhton.